GrahamNeal13/bikesharing/README.md

 ## Overview:

 1. Using the data from New York City we can see the popularity with both commuters and tourists in using bicycles.
 The idea that one of the largest cities on the east coast can provide a great oppurtunity for other cities.
 Based on the most common times the bikes are used we can also see when it would be the best time to collect bikes for repair.
+Also the chart shows that commuting times are the most popular times the bikes are used from 9 am to 10 am and 5 to 6 pm.

 ![heatmap_hourly.png](https://github.com/GrahamNeal13/bikesharing/blob/main/images/heatmap_hourly.png)